covertnine/c9-blocks/readme.txt

 6. Tutorials in the modal to show how to use the blocks plugin and how to build landing pages.

 == Changelog ==

+= 1.1.2 =
+Fixed bugs to grid row buttons and icons missing for delete toggle buttons.

 = 1.1.1 =
 Updated backend settings and CSS for WordPress 5.5.
 Added equal height slide settings for image carousels and carousels.
 Added WP Query filtering by tags or categories for Post Grids.
 Usability enhancements for WP 5.5 to make it easier to add content to C9 Grids and carousels.
 C9 Grids can be used on Posts in addition to Pages.
 Added better support for IE11.